Digital Team Roadmap

 Hit us up by using that "feedback" link at the top of the page.
 Want even more detail?
 You can always stay up to date on our work by tracking our open source work in Github.

 Here’s what we can share publicly about our work in progress.Highlighted Projects

-- Upgrade to Drupal 8: This will enable easier translation services, and keep in step with latest releases and make some editorial enhancements.
+- Upgrade to Drupal 8: This will enable us to keep in step with latest releases and make some editorial enhancements.

 - Ensuring consistent digital and print branding across City departments for public assurance and easy recognition.

 - Making critical messaging graphics that we hope we never need, but if we do we can act more quickly in the moment.

 - Accessibility maps for City services and facilities to help those in need.